SLH-DSA Overview

 API overview

 To include the necessary library, please refer to the Getting Started Guide.
 After following the guide, include the pqc/slh-dsa.h header in your code.
 All Signature Schemes algorithms have a unified API.
-For SLH-DSA, you can set the algorithm to work using the constant PQC_CIPHER_SLH_DSA_SHAKE_256F_DRAFT.
+For SLH-DSA you can set the algorithm to work using one of the constants: PQC_CIPHER_SLH_DSA_SHAKE_128S, PQC_CIPHER_SLH_DSA_SHAKE_128F, PQC_CIPHER_SLH_DSA_SHAKE_192S, PQC_CIPHER_SLH_DSA_SHAKE_192F, PQC_CIPHER_SLH_DSA_SHAKE_256S, PQC_CIPHER_SLH_DSA_SHAKE_256F.
 To learn about all the available methods for signature algorithms, visit the Signature Schemes Generic API Overview page.

 Example